Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study

-\heading{Future research directions} While the presented models showed competitive performance even in comparison to in-distribution performance measures reported in the literature, BP estimation from PPG data remains a challenging task.
+\heading{Future research directions} In this study, we purposely restricted ourselves to the PPG signal as sole model input.
+This was a deliberate design choice to isolate and evaluate the predictive capacity of the PPG waveform alone, without confounding factors.
+While the presented models showed competitive performance in line with recent benchmark studies \cite{gonzalez2023benchmark,qumphyd1} and even in comparison to ID performance measures reported in the literature, BP estimation from PPG data alone remains a challenging task.
 This can be seen by putting the achieved MAE scores into the perspective of the IEEE standard for cuffless BP estimation \cite{IEEE1708a2019}, where MAEs above 7mmHg are considered as grade D and hence unsuitable for clinical use.
-In this sense, all presented methods have still a long way to go.
-However, it is also important to stress that we only report MAE scores averaged across entire datasets.
-The absolute error distribution itself is typically a bimodal distribution with a substantial fraction of samples in the acceptable grades A-B according to the aforementioned IEEE standards and a second group of samples in grade D. Uncovering patterns for the assignment of an unseen sample to one of these groups, for example, based on clinical metadata, would be a large step forward.
-Next to that, one might rely on the inclusion of additional clinical metadata, more strict data quality control, or pretraining paradigms as proposed in the context of self-supervised learning to eventually shift the entire MAE distribution in a clinically acceptable range.
-It is worth mentioning that the leveraging of pretrained (foundation) models \cite{pillai2024papagei,ding2024siamquality} might represent a promising path to alleviate these issues.
+In this sense, all presented methods still have a long way to go.
+However, it is also important to note that we mostly focused on MAE scores averaged across entire datasets.
+The absolute error distribution itself is typically shows a substantial fraction of samples in the acceptable grades A-B according to the aforementioned IEEE standards and a second group of samples in grade D. Uncovering patterns for the assignment of an unseen sample to one of these groups, for example, based on clinical metadata, would be a large step forward.
+Next to that, one might rely on the inclusion of additional clinical metadata, more strict data quality control, or pretraining paradigms, as proposed in the context of self-supervised learning, to eventually shift the entire MAE distribution into a clinically acceptable range.
+Finally, it is worth mentioning that the leveraging of pretrained (foundation) models \cite{pillai2024papagei,ding2024siamquality} might represent a promising path to alleviate these issues.
 The study of the OOD generalization of such models is deferred to future work.